openstack-archive/cookbook-openstack-identity/README.md

 - api_ver: API Version for Keystone server
  - Accepted values are [ "/v2.0" ]
 - auth_token: Auth Token for communication with Keystone server
+- misc_keystone: Array of strings to be added to the keystone.conf file

 ### :create_tenant Specific Attributes